Fiza123-star/Power_BI_Project/README.md

  ## Solution

 Sales director of the hardware Company, decided to build a PowerBI Dashboard for converting the data into visual representation to make data driven decisions.
-So, he hired a team of data people to complete this task.

 ## Steps Followed in this project